Ion Ivanovici

+Biography

-Ivanovici was born in Timișoara, Austrian Empire.
+Ivanovici was born in Temesvár, Kingdom of Hungary, Austrian Empire (today Timișoara, Romania).
 His interest in music began after he learned to play a flute given to him when he was a child.

-Ivanovici moved to and lived most of his life in Kingdom of Romania, Galați.
-Reaching the rank of officer in the Romanian army, his interest in military music culminates during his appointment as general inspector of military songs in 1900.
+Ivanovici moved to and lived most of his life in Galați in the Kingdom of Romania.
+Reaching the rank of officer in the Romanian army, his interest in military music culminates during his appointment as general inspector of military music in 1900.
 In 1901 he settled in Bucharest where he died a year later.

 Although today Ivanovici is chiefly remembered for his waltz "Waves of the Danube" ("Donauwellen" in German, "Flots du Danube", in French), in his lifetime he composed over 300 works (many of them lost today).